reeshuffled/reeshuffled.github.io/_posts/2025-02-14-Romance-Feels-Good-Which-Is-Sometimes-Bad.md

 ---
 layout: post
 type: stub
-tags: ["Love/Romance"]
+tags:
+- Love/Romance
-title: "Romance Feels Good, Which Is Sometimes Bad"
+title: Romance Feels Good, Which Is Sometimes Bad
 slug: romance-feels-good-sometimes-bad
 description: Trying to understand why romance feels good and why that can lead to certain problems.
 ---

 In Polywise by Jessica Fern & David Cooley, Fern talks about how a lot of ideals of romance and the associated feelings are all centered around [new relationship energy (NRE)](https://en.wikipedia.org/wiki/New_relationship_energy).
 This is also known as the honeymoon phase, the feeling of intense attraction when everything is new and exciting with a person.